-Wonderfully dense with a tender crumb, they’re loaded with juicy blueberries and tart lemon.
+They’re wonderfully dense with a tender crumb and loaded with juicy blueberries and tart lemon.

 Pair these lemon blueberry muffins with your morning coffee or tea for the most satisfying summer breakfast.

 Easy Lemon Blueberry Muffins

 These muffins are melt-in-your-mouth moist.
 Not to mention unbelievably delicious.

 There’s just something special about the combination of sweet and tart berries and zingy lemon.

 Last and most importantly, they’re embarrassingly easy to make!

 Sure, it’s slightly more complex than using a boxed muffin mix.
 I’d still consider it a beginner-friendly recipe, though.

 Oh, and if you want even more citrus-berry goodness, check out this recipe for lemon blueberry bread with lemon glaze!

 You’ll need blueberries and some basic baking ingredients for this recipe.
 Here’s the complete list: